 ... by Ward Hollins and Kate Jones

 There are 19 patterns for cutting an octagon into 6 triangles (one sample shown at right).
 Each type of triangle is defined by its own color.
 Supplemented by one spare tile (wild card) and interspersed with square islands, the octagonal tiles create many fascinating color patterns: an everchanging work of art.
 Especially challenging: the "maximum sprouts" problemonly parallelograms, no chevrons, with the smallest triangles.
-See the new record: 20.
+See the new record: 20 (later upped to 24).
 The 11½ x 14" tray holds the 20 tiles in a 4x5 array.
 Owner's manual includes many shapes to create/solve outside the tray, as well.
 All-acrylic construction combines frosted mirror colors such as gold, copper, silver, teal, aqua, blue.
 Custom color orders invited, in white (shown at left) or black tray.

 ... created by Charles Butler and Kent Forrester